LastCallMedia/Mannequin/docs/docs/configuration.md

 title: Configuration
 description: Setting up your project.
 ---
 The `.mannequin.php` file tells Mannequin what to do with your project.
-In this file, you will add any [Extensions](../extensions.md) you need, and any CSS/JS needed by your components.
+Once you create this file, you will add any [Extensions](../extensions.md) you need, and any CSS/JS needed by your components.
 You must return a `MannequinConfig` object from the .mannequin.php file.

 ```php
 # .mannequin.php